Mark-Kramer/Case-Studies-Python/content/05/the-cross-covariance-and-coherence.md

 The difference is largely stylistic, but the resulting datatype may be different.
 With the first method, we typically initialize an array with zeros and then replace the zeros with the value that we have computed.
 The result is whatever datatype we initialized.
 The second method will result in a list.
 A list can be converted to a different type or simply treated differently.
 In the code above, we can actually compute `XC` in a single line with the following:

-    XC = [1 / N * np.correlate(x - x.mean(), y - y.mean(), 'full') for x, y in zip(E1, E2)]
+    XC = [1 / N * correlate(x - x.mean(), y - y.mean(), 'full') for x, y in zip(E1, E2)]

 At this point `XC` is a list object.
-We can change it to a numpy array with `XC = np.array(XC)`.
+We can change it to a numpy array with `XC = array(XC)`.
 Admittedly, there is something satisfying about accomplishing a lot in a single line.
 However, it is importsnt to write code that is *readable*, or easy to understand for someone who is looking at it for the first time.
 There may be times when a single line is more appropriate, but it is not true in every circumstance.

 </div>